 - (a) 16 (39%) of the samples are offering universities.
-This indicates that FinTech studies have generally gone through the inception stage and entered the growth stage. - (b) Among the 16 offering universities, only few of them offer FinTech education at the specialization or degree level, and even fewer of them have an underlying support mechanism and infrastructure.
+This indicates that FinTech studies have generally gone through the inception stage and entered the growth stage (see endnote 6). - (b) Among the 16 offering universities, only few of them offer FinTech education at the specialization or degree level, and even fewer of them have an underlying support mechanism and infrastructure.